xorbitsai/xoscar/doc/source/getting_started/quickstart.rst

 Create actors
 -------------

-Finally, we create an actor within each actor pool, leveraging the parallelism provided by Xoscar for efficient computation and distribution of the estimation task.
+Finally, we create an actor within each actor pool.

 .. code-block:: python